therealbryanho/SDGs-canisters/README.md

 Sustainable Development Goals Quiz URL https://sdgs.workwithgenai.com/

 Sign up and login, complete quizes about Sustainable Development Goals!
+Total 17 NFTs to collect!

-Total 17 NFTs to achieve!
+This project is a submission for Dorahacks "Hack to the Future" Hackathon https://dorahacks.io/buidl/13158

 ## Deployed canisters